Failure of weak-type endpoint restriction estimates for quadratic manifolds

-To prove this theorem, we equip the collection $\mathcal{P}$ of all compact sets with a translated plane segment of $V$ for every $V \in \mathcal{N}$ with the Hausdorff metric, forming a complete metric space.
-We will define a countable collection of open dense sets in $\mathcal{P}$ whose intersection consists only of measure zero sets, then use the Baire category theorem to complete the proof of Theorem~\ref{thm:kak}.
-This approach generalizes a 2003 paper of K\"orner giving this argument in the case that $n=1, d=2$ corresponding to standard measure zero Kakeya sets \cite{K03}.
+In Section \ref{sec:hkak}, we prove Theorem \ref{thm:hkak} using topological methods similar to those used by K\"orner for standard Kakeya sets.
+We equip the collection $\mathcal{P}$ of all $\mathcal{N}$-Kakeya sets with the Hausdorff metric, forming a complete metric space.
+We define a countable collection of open dense sets in $\mathcal{P}$ whose intersection consists only of measure zero sets, then use the Baire category theorem to complete the proof.

-Once we have proven Proposition~\ref{prop:prop1}, the remainder of the proof of Theorem~\ref{thm:main} closely follows the approach of Beckner, Carbery, Semmes, and Soria.
-We will reprise this part of their proof in section~\ref{sec:step1}.